-On-site services range from one-hour seminars to all day workshops.
-For questions or to schedule a training: contact us or call our office at 1-800-777-1797
+On-site services range from one-hour seminars to all-day workshops.
+For questions or to schedule a training: contact us via the form to the right, or call our office at 800-777-1797

 Working well with others is just as important as playing well with others, especially when differences are involved.
 This training assists individuals in learning definitions and attitudes toward those differences, the formation of belief systems and how to confront those beliefs to begin to bridge diversity.
 This is important for creating and sustaining change that fosters a more creative, inclusive, respectful and productive workforce and workplace.

-Violent behavior does not “just happen”.
+Violent behavior does not “just happen.”
 There is a progressive series of signs and symptoms, which can warn an individual of the potential for violence.
-In this training, participants are introduced to a three-stage model of crisis development accompanied with intervention strategies for each stage.
-The response to early warning signs by employees, managers, and the organization itself can influence whether an incident will occur.
+In this training, participants are introduced to a three-stage model of crisis development accompanied by intervention strategies for each stage.
+The response to early warning signs by employees, managers and the organization itself can influence whether an incident will occur.

-“Leave it at the door” That’s what we tell ourselves but it’s easier said than done.
+“Leave it at the door.”
+That’s what we tell ourselves when we get to work but it’s easier said than done.
 This training examines the difficult task of balancing the demands of work and personal life.
-Participants are encouraged to identify the sources of work/life stress and are introduced to skills to become more organized and efficient with their time and energy as well as the development of support networks and better communication skills.
+Participants are encouraged to identify the sources of work/life stress and are introduced to skills to become more organized and efficient with their time and energy, as well as develop support networks and better communication skills.

-Many individuals live with the modifier “If I just had more time..”
+Many people live with the phrase, “If I just had more time...”
 The reality of that statement is you have all the time you will ever receive.
 There are 24 hours in your day, yet it never seems like enough.
 Frustrations set in, irritability increases, work gets behind and relationships pay the consequence.
-Time Management is a course which introduces the idea that there is more than just managing our time; it is managing ourselves in relation to time.
-This means setting priorities; changing habits; and being willing to experiment with different methods and ideas to maximize our time.
+Time management is a course that introduces the idea that there is more than just managing our time; it is managing ourselves in relation to time.
+This means setting priorities; changing habits; and being willing to experiment with different methods and ideas to maximize that time.

-One of the biggest challenges individuals face is changing their lifestyle.
-Over the years unhealthy habits may form and changing these requires a committed effort.
+One of the biggest challenges people face is changing their lifestyle.
+Over the years, unhealthy habits may form and changing them requires a committed effort.
 Making the personal decision to begin exercise is the first step.
-Committing to make it a priority in your life is the next.
-How to Start an Exercise Program aims at helping to identify personal patterns which are unhealthy in order for necessary change to occur in both what you think and do.
+Committing to make exercise a priority in your life is the next.
+How to Start an Exercise Program aims at helping to identify personal patterns that are unhealthy so necessary change can occur in both what you think and do.

 Your level of success in your business is directly tied to how effectively you communicate with others.
 An increased level of productivity and healthy workplace morale is the result of effective communication.
 This training is designed to assist you in mastering the art of successful interaction both professionally and personally.

-Motivation and Productivity are intimately intertwined.
+Motivation and productivity are intimately intertwined.
 Motivated people achieve results.
 Achieving results satisfies people.
-Satisfied people are more motivated to achieve results.
+Satisfied people are then more motivated to achieve results.
 Productivity is optimal when we know our strengths, motivation and purpose.
-Increasing Your Motivation and Productivity is designed to assist the individual in discovering the three elements of true motivation for themselves: autonomy, mastery and purpose.
+Increasing Your Motivation and Productivity is designed to assist people in discovering the three elements of true motivation for themselves: autonomy, mastery and purpose.

-In order to be successful in any business one thing must continue to occur – the customer must want to come back.
+In order to be successful in any business, one thing must continue to occur – the customer must want to come back.
 Repeat customers are one result of outstanding customer service.
-Companies committed to providing outstanding customer service will also benefit from increased customer satisfaction, increased revenues, increased repeat and referral customer traffic, less employee turnover, increased profits.
+Companies committed to providing outstanding customer service will also benefit from increased customer satisfaction, increased revenues, increased repeat and referral customer traffic, less employee turnover and increased profits.
 This training helps you realize that potential.

-Documentation is not hard though there is a temptation to make it so.
-The goal of this training is to develop a level of documentation, which is comprehensive in nature yet not too complex nor too minimal.
+Documentation is not hard, though there is a temptation to make it so.
+The goal of this training is to develop a level of documentation, which is comprehensive in nature yet not too complex or too minimal.
 The final product of good documentation is in the answering of the questions of who, what, where, when and how.

 Developing dynamic listening skills to ensure effective communication is the secret ingredient to your organization’s bottom-line demands.
 The goal of this training is to teach the process of listening that enhances skills and communication and encourages productive interactions.